dy1z/docs/content/docs/development/events.md

 ### beforeRender

-Runs after the Template's config has been computed, but just before it is rendered.
+Runs after the Template's config has been computed, but just before it is compiled.
 It exposes the Template's config, so you can further manipulate it.

 For (a silly) example, let's fetch data from an API and set it as the preheader text: